- Chart

 Disclaimers:

-This information is for informational purposes only and does not constitute investment advice.
-ETF performance can fluctuate, and past performance is not indicative of future results.
-Investors should consult with a qualified financial advisor before making investment decisions.
-Data points like market share and trading volume are subject to change.
+This information is for informational purposes only and should not be considered investment advice.
+Past performance is not indicative of future results.
+Investors should conduct their own due diligence or consult with a financial advisor before making investment decisions.

 About ProShares S&P 500® ex-Technology ETF